netham45/screamrouter/README.md

 ### What is ScreamRouter

 ScreamRouter is a versatile audio routing and management system with a Python frontend/configuration layer and a C++ backend, designed for network audio streaming.
 It supports Scream and RTP audio sources, along with Scream receivers and web-based MP3 streamers as receivers.
-The system offers a robust set of features for configuring and controlling audio streams across a network:
+The system offers a robust set of features for configuring and controlling audio streams across a network.

-1. Source Management: Users can add and configure audio sources by specifying their IP addresses.

-2. Sink Configuration: Sinks (audio outputs) can be customized with detailed parameters including IP address, port, bit depth, sample rate, and channel configuration.

-3. Routing: ScreamRouter allows flexible routing between sources and sinks, enabling complex audio setups.

-4. Web Interface: A user-friendly web interface facilitates easy configuration management and provides the ability to listen to sinks directly through the browser.

-5. Advanced Audio Processing: The system includes a custom mixer, equalizer, and channel layout processor for optimal audio quality and minimal latency.

-6. Grouping and Volume Control: Sources and sinks can be grouped for simultaneous control, with volume adjustable at every level (source, route, sink, and group).

-7. Integration Capabilities: ScreamRouter offers integration with Home Assistant and supports various streaming services through Docker containers.

-8. Extensibility: A flexible plugin system allows for easy addition of new audio sources.

-This tool is intended for creating whole-house audio setups, managing multiple audio streams, and providing granular control over network audio routing and processing.

 ### What is Scream

 [Scream](https://github.com/duncanthrax/scream) is a virtual audio driver for Windows developed by Tom Kistner.
 It offers the following key features:

-1. Network Transmission: Sends PCM data from Windows' sound engine over the network without processing.
+* Network Transmission: Sends PCM data from Windows' sound engine over the network without processing.
-2. Low Latency: Achieves minimal delay due to its streamlined approach.
+* Low Latency: Achieves minimal delay due to its streamlined approach.
-3. Simple Protocol: Each packet consists of 1152 bytes of PCM data and a 5-byte header describing the stream format.
+* Simple Protocol: Each packet consists of 1152 bytes of PCM data and a 5-byte header describing the stream format.
-4. Ease of Use: The simplicity of Scream's design makes it both user-friendly and efficient.
+* Ease of Use: The simplicity of Scream's design makes it both user-friendly and efficient.

 Scream's straightforward architecture allows for easy integration while maintaining high performance in audio streaming applications.

-### Key Features
+### Key Features of ScreamRouter

 #### Audio Routing and Configuration
 * Configure Sources by IP address